larsloQ/Animating-SVG-paths-back-and-forth-without-external-libraries/README.md

 Open the index.html in dist folder to see what is meant.

 ## Getting Started
-To build it a used rollup with one simple plugin `rollup-plugin-generate-html-template`.
+To build it I used rollup with one simple plugin called `rollup-plugin-generate-html-template`.
 So you might run

 ```yarn add rollup rollup-plugin-generate-html-template```